 Bokeh, or is it bokay?

 Many of my test shots were done at f/8, the sweet spot for any lens.
 Obviously, if you’re the type of person who shoots everything wide-open, neither of these relatively slow wide-angle lenses may be your cup of Earl Grey.
 But you could.
 I saw little improvement in sharpness over the apertures tested.
 The following images were captured handheld and wide-open at their respective apertures.
 How about the character of the out-of-focus areas of the images?

 Both the Leica and Sigma 24mm lenses are designed to cover the full 24x36mm image format, but they can also be used on APS-C Leica CL/TL cameras.
 The 24mm lens yields a 36mm equivalent FOV on an APS-C sensor.
 Corner-sharpness would be wasted on such a setup, but this particular combination is perfect for street use.
 With AF, one can quickly grab images with just one hand.
 This is of exceptional value for the clandestine street shooter.
-With a retail price of just $549, the little Sigma 24 compares very favorably to Leicas 23mm Summicron-T at $2195 USD and is usable on both FF and cropped sensor cameras.
+With a retail price of just $549, the little Sigma 24 compares very favorably to Leicas 23mm Summicron-T at $2195 USD.

 Leica CL with Sigma 24mm DG DN (36mm equivalent FOV)